duncan-ship-it/sta20010/assignment2/assignment2.md

 ### _a.
 It is often felt that on average female have better quality of life than male counterpart.
 Check all the assumptions and choose an appropriate hypothesis test to investigate this contention using the variables from your data._

-$H_0$ (Null hypothesis): In the population, female mean quality of life is less than or equal to mean male quality of life.
+H0 (Null hypothesis): In the population, female mean quality of life is equal to mean male quality of life.

-$H_1$ (Alternative hypothesis): In the population, female mean quality of life is greater than mean male quality of life.
+H1 (Alternative hypothesis): In the population, female mean quality of life is greater than mean male quality of life.

 The following assumptions need to be verified:
+  - Two groups are independent
-  - Samples have approximately equal variations, and
+  - Samples have approximately equal variances, and
   - Samples are drawn from normally distributed populations

 ```